ArduPilot/ardupilot_wiki/planner2/source/docs/installation-for-linux.rst

 System Requirements
 ===================

--  Ubuntu 14.04 or equivalent
+-  Ubuntu 16.04 LTS or equivalent (Compatible with 14.04 LTS with correct updated dependencies)
 -  300 MB free space
 -  Internet connection to use maps